 Its selection of S-, W-, and C- grinds are most certain to shave some points in a game.

 Recommended for mid to low handicap players, this club is designed for precision, spin, and feel.
 This club is not plated to reduce if not eliminate the sun’s reflection that distracts most serious golfers.
 The absence of plating leaves the surface of the club rough.
 That increases ball contact and generates more spin.

-That, however, is also a negative feature because it leaves the club unprotected and prone to rusts.
-Other than that, the club boasts of precisely made grooves for the widely sought after ball spin.
+That, however, is also a negative feature because it leaves the club unprotected and prone to rust.
+Other than that, the club boasts of precisely made grooves for the widely sought-after ball spin.

 Carried by some of the greatest golfers in the world like Tiger Woods, TaylorMade engineered this club with great attention to detail making MG2 a very precise club and one of the most expensive in the market.
 Not bad if you are looking for quality and unmindful of the price.